Plan Your Visit

 - For everyone’s safety, all visitors are required to pass through screening at the entrance to the museum.
 Please see a list of prohibited items in the museum before planning your visit.

 - Limiting the items you bring will increase your speed through security checkpoints, helping us all maintain a safe social distance.
-Please note that we do not allow visitors to enter with large bags or luggage and do not offer coat, bag, or locker storage at this time.

 - Visitors are required to exit on Constitution Avenue, NW.